True Love Waits (song): Studio version

-Several critics felt the long wait made the studio version more powerful.
-The Vulture journalist Marc Hogan wrote that "the difference between the studio cut and its various predecessors floats over the proceedings like a ghost in the machine".
-The Pitchfork critic Jillian Mapes wrote of the "sense that an older, wiser man" was singing, and that the lyrics were more heartfelt "now that he seems resigned to haunting the afterlife".
-In Consequence of Sound, Nina Corcoran wrote that the long wait "allowed Radiohead to peel [the] words when riper than ever".
-The Phoenix New Times writer Jozef speculated that the studio version was influenced by Yorke's recent separation from his partner of almost 25 years, Rachel Owen.
-Whereas the early arrangement, likely written shortly after Yorke met Owen, has a "hopeful, proud character", the Moon Shaped Pool version sounds "resigned, isolated, lost".
+Steve Jozef of the Phoenix New Times felt the piano arrangement captured the best elements of Yorke's live performances, saving it from sentimentality, and was the album's "most straightforward, unpretentious and emotionally raw composition".
+He speculated that it was influenced by Yorke's recent separation from his partner of almost 25 years, Rachel Owen.
+Whereas the early guitar arrangement has a "hopeful, proud character", the Moon Shaped Pool version sounds "resigned, isolated, lost".
 The Rolling Stone critic Andy Beta wrote that "the effect is like stumbling upon an old love letter years after a relationship has grown cold", and that whereas the "don't leave" refrain once suggested redemption, it now sounded like a goodbye.